How to open a business bank account

 You can open a business account by yourself if you are a sole trader.
 Some high street banks require an appointment in a branch or over the phone to complete the application.

-What do you need to open up a business account?
+What do I need to open up a business account?

 You will need to provide proof of address and proof of ID to open a bank account as a sole trader.
-As a limited company, you will also need proof of business account, proof of business name, number, and date the company was incorporated.
+If you’re a limited company, you’ll also need proof of company registration, business name and the date your company was incorporated.
 You may also need to provide tax and VAT registration documents.

 No comments yet!